 Skills: Trivia, deductive reasoning

 Mattel Games Apples to Apples Junior – The Game of Crazy Comparisons is a kid-version of one of my favorite games to play with a group.

 It’s easy and funny to play.
-Each round, one player is the judge.
+In each round, one player is the judge.
 They turn over a green apple card that has an adjective or characteristic on it.
 Then each player chooses one of the red cards in their hands to go with the characteristic.
 The red cards feature people, places, things, and events.

 The judge then gets to pick the red card they like best.
 It might be one that makes them laugh instead of one that is true!
 When you know the people you are playing with well, you can try to match your word with what you think that judge will be looking for: hilarious or true?